Python

 Homebrew downloads the uv binary, places the files in its Cellar directory, and creates a symlink in the Homebrew bin directory.
 On Apple Silicon (M-series) Macs, the symlink is at /opt/homebrew/bin/uv.
 On Intel Macs, it is at /usr/local/bin/uv.

-No additional PATH setup is needed if Homebrew is configured correctly.
-Homebrew adds its bin directory to your PATH during its own installation.
-If Homebrew commands already work, uv will too.
+No additional PATH setup is needed to run uv itself if Homebrew is configured correctly.
+Homebrew adds its bin directory to your PATH during its own installation, so if Homebrew commands already work, the uv command will too.

 Verify uv installation